📅 2023-04-14 — Session: Configured Git Credential Manager on Linux

 Pending Tasks

-- Rerun the autopush script to verify credential prompts and ensure all configurations are correctly applied.
+- Rerun the autopush script to verify if credential prompts are resolved.